 The Submissive’s Journal

-The submissive might write daily about what they did that day, about a scene they had, and what feelings they are struggling with in regards to their submission.
+The submissive might write daily about what they did that day, about a scene they had, what feelings they are struggling with in regards to their submission.
 Prompts are common and a quick Google search will show you plenty of them.
-Essentially, the journal centers on self-reflection and exploration of submitting and surrender.
+Essentially, the journal typically centers on self-reflection and exploration of submitting and surrender.

 As I mentioned before, sometimes these are read by the Dominant, sometimes not.
 I feel that sharing one’s journal is an act of trust and the Dominant should read a submissive’s journal assuming good intent.
 They should be willing to discuss, not punish or argue, things they may have concerns about.

 The Bullet Journal

 My journaling falls more into this category – bullet journaling.
 While I do have a designated journal for writing about my slavehood, I pick it up rarely.
 My bullet journal is my bigger focus.
 It’s where I record goals, wish lists, and book notes.
 Since I reference a lot of books, having my own notebook with specific notes helps me not have to flip through every book any time I’m looking for something.

 If you’re interested in learning more about the practice of bullet journaling, I recommend reading the original creator’s website.